Bachelor’s In Nursing Program Outcomes

 ASSESSMENT OF END OF PROGRAM STUDENT LEARNING OUTCOMES

-Student learning outcomes within each nursing requirement support students’ achievement of the six end of program student learning outcomes of the RN to Bachelor of Science in nursing program.
+Student learning outcomes within each nursing requirement support students’ achievement of the end-of-program student learning outcomes of the RN to Bachelor of Science in nursing program.
 Students must pass all requirements to graduate from the program.
 The achievement of end of program student learning outcomes is assessed through direct and indirect methods and various measures.

 DIRECT METHODS